- Guide based on suits by Manguwu, most infomation should be transferrable -

 Extra measurements

 Feetpaws require you to provide your shoe size, please specity which size chart you are using (AU, EU, UK, US) or convert it to the size your maker is using, I use AU.
-Additionally provide the length of your foot in case of error in cm.
+Additionally provide the length of your foot in case of error.

 I use hand measurements to ensure that the paw is correctly sized.
 To do this, trace your hand out on an A4 sheet of paper and send it as a photo.
 No scan is required but take a flat photo of the paper(You can also send this with your DTD but still send a picture)